ebi-ait/hca-ebi-dev-team/docs/admin_setup/Onboarding.md

 ### DevOps

-1. Provision an AWS account.
-Ask another developer to do this for you.
+1. Verify you can [login to aws](https://embl-ebi.awsapps.com/start#/) using your EBI credentials.
+   1. New Users can be added through [ grp-aws-ait-team-power-usersgoogle group](https://groups.google.com/a/ebi.ac.uk/g/grp-aws-ait-team-power-users) via team manager.
+   2. You can click on ‘Management console’ to access console or use ‘Command line or programmatic access’ to access aws CLI.
+Add to your profile (`~/.aws/config`, `~/.aws/credentials`):
+      * aws_access_key_id=
+      * aws_secret_access_key=
+      * aws_session_token=
+   3. note: The CLI Keys along with browser login session are short lived and has a timeout of 4hr.
+   4. Please reach to [Cloud-consultants](mailto:cloud-consultants@ebi.ac.uk) for any conection problems.
-2. Setup our Infrastructure-as-Code tools following the readme in [ingest-kube-deployment](https://github.com/ebi-ait/ingest-kube-deployment)
+3. Setup our Infrastructure-as-Code tools following the readme in [ingest-kube-deployment](https://github.com/ebi-ait/ingest-kube-deployment)
-3. If necessary, read up on [Docker](https://www.docker.com/resources/what-container) and containerisation, [get familiar with Kubernetes basics](https://github.com/HumanCellAtlas/ingest-kube-deployment), and [Helm for application management in Kubernetes](https://github.com/helm/helm).
+4. If necessary, read up on [Docker](https://www.docker.com/resources/what-container) and containerisation, [get familiar with Kubernetes basics](https://github.com/HumanCellAtlas/ingest-kube-deployment), and [Helm for application management in Kubernetes](https://github.com/helm/helm).

 ## Some main docs
 In Ingestion Service/Dev folder